 1. Soil management

-After cultivation of crops, the soil loses its nutrients and its quality depletes.
+After cultivation of crops, the soil loses its nutrients and its quality deplete.
 Organic agriculture initiates the use of natural ways to increase the fertility of the soil.
-Hence it focuses on the use of bacteria that is present in animal waste which helps in making the soil nutrients more productive and fertile.
+Hence, it focuses on the use of bacteria that is present in animal waste.
+The bacteria helps in making the soil nutrients more productive and fertile.

 2. Weed management

 Weed is the unwanted plant that grows in agricultural fields.
-Organic agriculture focuses on lowering weed rather than removing it completely.
-The two most widely used weed management techniques are :
+Organic agriculture focuses on lowering weed and not removing it completely.
+The two most widely used weed management techniques are;

 ● Mulching: A process where we use plastic films or plant residue on the surface of the soil to block the growth of weed.